jayjaybeeuk/claude-usage-widget/README.md

 - Try re-logging in from the system tray menu

 ### Widget position not saving
-- Position is reset on each launch
+- Window position is now saved automatically when you drag it
-- Future version will include position memory
+- Position will be restored when you restart the app

 ### Build errors
 ```bash